Qualifiers go first as WTT Star Contender Goa gets all set to start | www.lokmattimes.com

 Qualifiers go first as WTT Star Contender Goa gets all set to start

-Goa, Feb 27 Three rounds of qualifying spread over two days will begin official proceedings of the first ever Stupa Sports Analytics hosted USD 2,50,000 World Table Tennis (WTT) Star Contender at Panjim's Dr Shyama Prasad Mukherjee Indoor stadium from Monday.
+Three rounds of qualifying spread over two days will begin official proceedings of the World Table Tennis (WTT) Star Contender Goa here at Panjim's Dr. Shyama Prasad Mukherjee Indoor stadium from Monday.

 Leading the lines for India in the men's singles qualifiers will be the spectacled 22-year-old Manush Shah, who is currently ranked number 109 in the world.
 Manush began the year with a bang, winning the UTT National Ranking Championships in Vadodara in January.
 He had also won the Ecuador Open International title back in 2021.